SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Concurrency.md

 ## The Main Actor

-An *actor* is an object that protects access to mutable data by forcing code to take turns accessing that data.
-The most important actor in many programs is the main actor.
 In an app,
 the main actor protects all of the data that's used to show the UI.
 The main actor takes turns rendering the UI,